 Barossa or the Clare Valley are reknowned wine districts with other attractions in there own right.
 Go hot air ballooning in the Barossa, checkout Tanunda for lunch; the whispering Wall on the way back; the National Motor Museum at Birdwood.

 If you are into bush walking, try Waterfall Gully to Mount Lofty, Belair National Park or Morialta.
-These are just some of the things that are there to visit anytime of year. about 6 years agoAnswered by Kate via Travellr.com
+These are just some of the things that are there to visit anytime of year. over 6 years agoAnswered by Kate via Travellr.com